standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 Priority substitute IntegerPriority
 ```

-**Example 2:** Multiple value choices narrowed to smaller number of choices
+**Example 2:** Multiple value choices narrowed to a smaller number of choices

 ```
 Element:  Answer
 Description:  "A potential answer with many different allowed datatypes."
-Value:  integer or date or time or string or concept or Resource
+Value:  integer or date or time or string or concept // many choices

 Element: TemporalAnswer
 Parent:  Answer
-Description: "An answer that's either a date or time" Value only date or time   // legal way to reduce multiple choice!
+Description: "An answer that's either a date or time" Value only date or time   // OK

 Group: QuestionAndAnswer
 Property: Question // dummy - not defined